HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 2.8, 2.14, and 2.21</a>.

-#### Mobile First
+#### Mobile-first design

-Adopting a Mobile First approach not only enhances user experience but also offers significant sustainability benefits.
+Adopting a mobile-first approach not only enhances user experience but also offers significant sustainability benefits.
 By prioritizing essential content and functionality for mobile devices, we naturally create leaner, more efficient websites that consume less energy and bandwidth across all platforms.

 This approach encourages developers to critically evaluate each element's necessity, leading to reduced data transfer and processing requirements.
 However, it's crucial to ensure that this doesn't result in multiple, device-specific versions of your site, which could potentially increase overall resource consumption.

-When implemented thoughtfully, Mobile First design can lead to faster load times, lower energy consumption, and a smaller carbon footprint for your digital presence.
+When implemented thoughtfully, mobile-first design can lead to faster load times, lower energy consumption, and a smaller carbon footprint for your digital presence.
 It aligns well with other sustainability practices like minimizing unused code and optimizing assets.

-For more detailed insights on how Mobile First impacts website performance, refer to our [Performance](./performance) chapter.
+For more detailed insights on how mobile-first impacts website performance, refer to our [Performance](./performance) chapter.

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 3.14</a>.